Scalekit FAST MCP Integration is now live

 Wrapping up

 Scalekit simplifies SSO authentication in Go by handling complex SAML/OIDC flows in just a few API calls.
 No more manual token parsing or XML configs.
 Works with any Go framework: net/http, Echo, Fiber.
-Test locally with @example.org, then go live with Okta, Entra, or JumpCloud.
+Test locally with @example.org, then go live with Okta, Google, Entra, or JumpCloud.

 With these best practices and Scalekit’s SDK, you can ship enterprise-ready SSO authentication in minutes